lgdeloss/airbnb/README.md

 Based on findings there isnt a correlation between time of the year and price.

 The model recieved the rsquared on the training data was 0.3040321049102459 and the rsquared on the test data was 0.3030322562137526.

+To view the blog post on medium go here https://medium.com/@lgdeloss/81207ae070b